Iowa Couple Accused of Smuggling, Abusing Migrant Girl

-An Iowa woman and her husband were arrested on San Diego Wednesday on accusations they helped smuggle Guatemalan citizens into the U.S. and harbored them illegally inside their Sioux City, Iowa home.
+An Iowa woman and her husband were arrested in San Diego Wednesday on accusations they helped smuggle Guatemalan citizens into the U.S. and harbored them illegally inside their Sioux City, Iowa home.

-Federal court documents tell the story of an undocumented Guatemalan refuge girl who claims the suspects locked her in a room and sexually assaulted her.
+Federal court documents tell the story of an undocumented Guatemalan refugee girl who claims the suspects locked her in a room and sexually assaulted her.
 The alleged young victim told investigators the room was furnished with only a metal bed and a bucket for her waste.
-She claimed the suspected raped her repeatedly.
+She claimed the suspect raped her repeatedly.

 The alleged assault happened just days after the girl and her father were released from an overcrowded ICE detention center in El Paso, Texas and flown to the defendants’ Iowa home.